All the Boys Love Mandy Lane: Plot

 At a Texas high school, Mandy Lane blossoms over the summer, attracting her male classmates.
 One of them, Dylan, invites Mandy to a pool party at his house.
 She accepts with the provision that her best friend Emmet can come along.
 At the party, Dylan bullies and humiliates Emmet, until Mandy intervenes.
-As revenge, Emmet convinces a drunken Dylan to jump from the roof into the pool, but Dylan fails to scale the pool and smashes his head on the concrete, which kills him.
+As revenge, Emmet convinces a drunken Dylan to jump from the roof into the pool, but Dylan fails to reach the pool, smashing his head on the concrete, which kills him.

 Nine months later, Mandy has since befriended many of Dylan's popular friends, while Emmet has been subjected to even more intense bullying.
 Their stoner classmate Red plans a weekend party at his father's remote ranch, and Mandy reluctantly accepts an invitation from Chloe, a popular but insecure cheerleader.
 Mandy accompanies Red and Chloe, along with several other classmates—including reserved football player Bird, and romantic couple Jake and Marlin—to Red's ranch.
 Upon arriving, they are introduced to Garth, the ranch hand.

 That night, Jake gets offended over a joke and storms off to a nearby barn, where Marlin performs oral sex on him.
 They have another argument and, after Jake walks back to the house, an unseen assailant knocks Marlin out and breaks her jaw with the barrel of a shotgun.
 Back at the house, Jake unsuccessfully attempts to woo Mandy.
 Anxious about Marlin, Jake then takes Red's shotgun and pickup truck to go search for her.
 He eventually finds her sitting by a remote lake.
 Upon closer look, he sees her mangled face, and is confronted by Emmet, seeking vengeance for the humiliation he has suffered.
 Emmet shoots Jake in the head and breaks Marlin's neck, killing both.